Federal vs. Private Education Loans

 - Most federal loans are eligible for consolidation through the Direct Consolidation Loan program.

-- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Stafford Loan, regardless of credit history.
-(Note: A Direct PLUS Loan will require a credit check).
+- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Federal Perkins Loan and/or a Direct Unsubsidized Loan, regardless of credit history.
+(Note: A Direct PLUS Loan requires a credit check.
+No adverse credit is allowed or an endorser/co-borrower will be needed).

 Before Borrowing a Private Student Loan, Consider the Following